-As we approach what would have been her 97th birthday on June 10, we want to celebrate the incredible life, work and achievements of the ‘World’s Greatest Entertainer’ and one of old Hollywood’s biggest gay icons.
+On what would have been her 99th birthday on June 10, we're looking back at the incredible life, work and achievements of the ‘World’s Greatest Entertainer’ and one of old Hollywood’s biggest gay icons.

 Judy Garland led an unforgettable life, leaving behind a legacy as one of Hollywood’s most iconic singers, actresses and entertainers.

 Born Frances Ethel Gumm on 10th June in 1922, Judy Garland began her career in vaudeville alongside her two sisters, making her first on-stage appearance at just two-and-a-half years old.